 It’s back-to-school season and no matter how old your child is, the transition can be intense.
 It’s filled with nerves, excitement, and often big adjustments.
 Whether your child is starting a new school or a new grade, use these tips to make the transition as smooth as can be:

 It can be tricky to spark conversations about back-to-school feelings, but books are a great jumping off point.
 Check out these 5 Books to Ease Back-to-School Nerves and pick a few to share with your child.
 For kids who are entering preschool or kindergarten, just seeing classrooms can be helpful (Can you imagine how abstract school must seem if you’ve never been in one before?)
-Looking at the pictures in these books can help your kids picture where they will be spending their time.
+Reading books will improve your child’s analytical skills, and with good analytical skills, they should succeed in the academic environment.
+Often, children with poor English skills grow up requiring the services of companies like essayhelp, who offer to write essays and assignments in return for cash.
+By getting your child to read books, you can help their learning greatly.
+Even looking at the pictures in these books can help your kids picture where they will be spending their time.

 It’s normal to feel nervous.
 Listen to your child’s feelings without trying to fix them.
 Tell your kids that even teachers get nervous about the first day of school.
 As parents, our job is not to make the nerves go away, but to give our kids tools to deal with stressful situations.
 Talk about any kids you may know who will be in your child’s class, share anything you know about the school/teacher and practice deep breathing.
 Think of this time as an opportunity to share calm-down strategies that your child can use throughout life.
 Looking for more activities to teach social-emotional awareness?
 Check out our Feelings Pack.